This post may include affiliate links. Thank you for your support.

 Close-up photo of a thin slice of cured salmon.

-Update: This post was originally published in June 2014.
-I made updates to the post below to include more information about salmon gravlax.
+Update: This recipe was originally published in June 2014.
+I made updates to the post below to include more information about making salmon gravlax recipes.
 I also added a recipe video plus step-by-step photos showing you exactly how to cure salmon at home!

 Hi, friends!
 Get excited, because today we are going to kick it old school with some super easy-to-prepare, delicious and affordable homemade luxury food!
 I originally published this recipe for gravlax way back in the day.
 Like, this was one of the first recipes ever posted on this site.
 And honestly, it’s still one of my all-time favorite recipes to this day!